Rearranging the way we eat grapefruit and yogurt every morning. Also eating cake for breakfast.

-Square or round cake: This batter will fit into a 9x9 inch square baking pan or a 9-inch springform pan (it will be too tall for a regular 9-inch round cake pan).
+- Square or Round Cake: This batter will fit into a 9×9 inch square baking pan or a 9-inch springform pan (it will be too tall for a regular 9-inch round cake pan).
 Bake at 350°F (177°C) for about 30 minutes or until a toothpick inserted in the middle comes out clean.
 Allow to cool and top with glaze.

-- I use plain nonfat Greek yogurt.
+- Greek Yogurt: I use plain nonfat Greek yogurt.
 You can use low fat or full fat instead.
 Vanilla, honey, or any citrus flavors would work wonderfully here!

 And yes, this is breakfast food.